Best Client Outcomes Grant Program

 - rehabilitation service

-Applicants who successfully proceed through the Expression of Interest (EOI) stage will be invited to submit an application for project funding to the TAC.
+Only the most competitive project ideas that proceed through Stage 1: Expression of Interest will be invited to submit an application to Stage 2: Application.

 Applicants must nominate a Chief Investigator who will be responsible for submitting the EOI, application, conducting the project, and reporting as required under the Funding Agreement.

-We are seeking research projects that address an identified gap in the quality of health and disability services delivered to TAC clients.
+We are seeking research projects that address an identified gap in the quality of rehabilitation services delivered to TAC clients.

 This means projects that: